openlegend/core-rules/core/SRD.md

 enemies cower before your legendary attack. \newline

 **Effect:** Choose one bane that you can invoke and that has a duration of "resist ends".
-When a target makes a resist roll to shake off your invocation of the chosen bane, they roll two d20s and use the lower die.
+When a target uses the Resist action to shake off your invocation of the chosen bane, they roll two d20s and use the lower die.

 ## Reactionary Berserker